 The Canary Islands are renowned for their year-round celebrations and fiestas, with a calendar of events ranging from deeply religious festivals to hedonistic, day-long celebrations.
-Among the most popular for visitors to attend are Carnaval in February, when drinking and dancing take over the streets of Santa Cruz, and the June religious reenactments of La Orotava’s Corpus Christi observances.
+Among the most popular of Canary Island holidays for visitors to attend are Carnaval in February, when drinking and dancing take over the streets of Santa Cruz, and the June religious reenactments of La Orotava’s Corpus Christi observances.

 Three Kings Festival

 While the rest of the world is recovering from Christmas Day and New Year’s Eve, and attempting to stick to their resolutions, the people of the Canary Islands are preparing for the next festival in their calendar - the Three Kings Festival.
 Los Reyos Magos, as it is known in Spanish, celebrates the Epiphany on the eve of January 5.
 Parades march through towns and sweet treats and fancy dress are in abundance.

 One of Europe’s most distinguished classical music festivals welcomes some of the world’s top classical performers to its stage each year from mid-January to mid-February.
 Stages are set up around the archipelago, with numerous acts playing simultaneously.
 Now in its 28th year, the festival provides a great alternative to spending the day relaxing on the beach, trekking, or kitesurfing.